ken-soares/pyssgen/README.md

 # pyssgen

 [![PyPI version](https://badge.fury.io/py/pyssgen.svg)](https://badge.fury.io/py/pyssgen)

-pyssgen is a lightweight alternative to hugo and other static site generators.
+pyssgen (pronounced "pie-es-es-gen") is a lightweight alternative to hugo and other static site generators.
 I used it to build my static blog and included the templates and css that I use along with it.

 Please note that it's only a side project and might not be suitable for bigger